idaholab/virtual_test_bed/doc/content/htgr/generic-pbr-tutorial/step5.md

 Step 5 is the first model with solid-only (i.e., no flow) blocks.
 Therefore, the blocks on which fluid flow is solved must be set in the `NavierStokesFV` and that is done using the `block` parameter:

-!listing htgr/generic-pbr-tutorial/step5.i start=NavierStokesFV end=dynamic_viscosity
+!listing htgr/generic-pbr-tutorial/step5.i start=NavierStokesFV end=porosity

 It is also imperative to block-restrict the fluid properties object to only operate on the fluid blocks:

 !listing htgr/generic-pbr-tutorial/step5.i block=fluid_props_to_mat_props

+Take a particular note of the line `thermal_conductivity = kappa` which instructs the code to obtain the functor `kappa` and use it as thermal conductivity of the fluid.
+The reason why we do this is detailed in the Materials section.

 ## The Pebble-bed Geometry Object

 The pebble-bed geometry object is used by several materials to modify properties at the reflector wall, at the top of the pebble-bed, or in the bottom cone.
 Pebble-bed geometries are special user objects.
 For the simple geometry used in this tutorial, `WallDistanceCylindricalBed` is used:

 !listing htgr/generic-pbr-tutorial/step5.i block=UserObjects

 The pebble bed geometry is fully defined using the `inner_radius`, the `outer_radius` and the `top` of the core. `inner_radius` and `outer_radius` do not change and are therefore set to $0$ and $1.2$, but `top` is the y-coordinate of the top end of the core which changes when more geometry is added in the following steps.
 Therefore, we define a variable `top_core` to set it.